 - Offering free shipping on your products (TIP: you can add the shipping cost to the price of your product, so that you don’t have to cut your margins)

-A desire stage marketing strategy consists of understanding what motivates people to buy in this particular phase – whether they want convenience or they are happy with the price.
-This means considering your audience’s demographic profile as well as their current situation and how much money they have to spend on an item or service from you.
-You can draw them in with a strong call-to-action (CTA).
+Then, you can draw them in to close the sale with a strong call-to-action (CTA).
 You can provide them with an incentive for purchasing now instead of later (TIP: offer discounts or give away something free if they order today).

-This is when your potential customer turns into your existing customer.
-At this stage of the funnel, they have bought your product or service, scheduled a call or completed whatever other action you wanted them to take.
+This is when your potential customer is ready to be converted into a paying customer.
+At this stage of the funnel, it’s likely that they will have already bought your product or service, or at least scheduled a call to go through with the sale.

-Marketing funnels are an important part of any online marketing strategy because they help increase conversions from potential customers by providing them with lots of incentives to buy your products and services.
+Marketing funnels are an important part of any digital marketing strategy.
+When you build a marketing funnel you increase the potential for converting prospected customers into paying customers by providing them with incentives to buy your products and services.

-Make sure transactions are easy by having PayPal and other payment gateways as a possible method at checkout!
-And don’t forget about email newsletters either.
-Sending those updates helps remind visitors who might not be ready to buy that you’re still here and ready to offer them a deal!
+Make sure you make the process of paying as easy as possible by having PayPal and other payment methods at the checkout!
+And don’t forget about leveraging email marketing either.
+Sending updates and offers is a great way to remind potential customers who might not be ready to buy that you’re still here and ready to offer them a deal!